 This week’s webinar, titled Benefit Package Design for Universal Health Coverage: A framework for systematic decision making on pharmaceuticals, country experiences and global best practices, was hosted by socialprotection.org on 26 October, 2017.
-The event was organised by German Development Cooperation through the programme Global Alliances for Social Protection, implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ).
+The event was organised by German Development Cooperation through the programme Global Alliances for Social Protection, implemented by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).

 The event was moderated by Viktoria Rabovskaja, (GIZ Global Alliances for Social Protection), alongside panelist, Ioana Ursu, (PharmMD, former Secretary of State in Romania and Director of Mapping Health Ltd).